 The Henry and Marilyn Taub Foundation and Grotta Fund for Senior Care encourage and support research that will help inform and support age-friendly efforts and help communities arrive at "best practices" for substantive and sustainable innovation

-Here are the two of the most recent research efforts.
+Here are the some of the most recent research efforts.

 Beginning in 2016, eight communities across northern New Jersey received philanthropic grants to launch age-friendly community initiatives (AFCIs).
 What do these initiatives look like four years into their development?
 Based on a 2020 survey of the inaugural members of the North Jersey Alliance of Age-Friendly Communities, this report provides an overview of the people, groups, organizations, and resources that support the initiatives’ work towards making their communities better places for long lives.
 These findings can help guide policy and practice to support the age-friendly movement as it takes hold and expands in New Jersey and beyond.